moverisJustin/charybdis-wireless-3x6/README.md

 | JST plug 2-pin               | 2     | [Aliexpress](https://www.aliexpress.com/item/1005006115217679.html)                                                          |

-#### Notes: Flexstrip Jumper Cables (Ribbon cables)
+#### After Build Notes:
+##### Ribbon Cables
 BastardKb docs mention you require 30 wire ribbon cables, but its not specifically mentioned what type or length is required.
 From the link I sent above, I bought a 24 Pin 82MM Length and 12 Pin 70MM Length just to make sure.

-**After build**: 70mm length was not enough for thumb and sensor, and for 82mm one I ran into issues where cable snapped in 2 different occassions.
-I ended up using AWG28 cable to solder sensor!
-While its harder to solder as its very flexible, its much easier to handle if something goes wrong.

-#### Notes: Batteries
+Frankly for future builds I need to measure these out much better.
+If they were shorter and more direct, then the internals of the case would be much cleaner.

+##### Batteries and JST Direction
 One important part here is the battery.
 If you order a battery from Aliexpress to Europe, the order will be shipped with freight, meaning it will take ~2 months to arrive.
 Due to this reason, if you reside within EU, I would recommend to source a battery of your choice within EU.
 What needs to be considered before ordering any battery is to ensure that it is:
 - 3.7V
 - More than 80mAh
 - If you want to squeeze the battery between nice!nano and and the holder PCB, then you need to be careful of its size.
 At [42keebs.eu](https://42keebs.eu/shop/parts/lithium-polymer-battery/?attribute_size=301230%20(80%20mAh)), it states that you can fit `350926`, `301230`, `401030` underneath the nice!nano microcontroller.
 - Again, if you would like to fit a battery underneath nice!nano, you may want to buy [Mill Max Low Profile Sockets with Headers](https://splitkb.com/collections/keyboard-parts/products/mill-max-low-profile-sockets?variant=47060695646555) In order to create the gap in between.

-For this build, I used a JST plug so I can take out batteries without the need of desoldering.

-**After build**: Somehow batteries I ordered from Aliexpress came much faster!
-Another thing is I did not get Mill Max Low Profile Sockets with Headers, but with pins (accidentally) therefore I was unable to fit the batteries beneath nice!nano.

-### Helper Tools

-As I have never built any keyboard before, and technically its my first DIY electronics project, I had to source all parts I needed.
-So I got:

-- Solder Iron: Its strongly recommended to get a good quality solder iron where you can change the temperature.
-From my research I have found that Hakko solder irons are overwhelmingly popular, however they are expensive.
-If you are not planning to build keyboards for a living, you can cut some costs by a cheaper alternative.
-I myself bought a [GALLUNOPTIMAL GOSprint150](https://www.amazon.nl/dp/B091J6TB43).
-- Solder: There are two types of solder that can be used, leaded and lead-free.
-While leaded solder melts easier and its easier to desolder, lead itself is toxic, therefore its important not to inhale it.
-You can put a fan in front of you and have good ventilation and possibly wear a mask.
-Lead-free solder is a safer choice, but it melts harder.
-Make sure to wash your hands after you are done!
-    - **After build**: Desoldering was painful with lead free solder
-- Solder wick: Its a type of solder remover, can be handy during incidents
-    - **After build**: Adding flux to board helped a lot when I wanted to use solder wick
-- Solder brass: If solder tin gets stuck on the tip of your iron, this is your go to.
-- Pliers: You will need them to cut flexstrip ribbon cables.
-- Torx screw drivers: You need M3 and M4 screw drivers.
-You already may have one at home.
-- Tweezers: You are going to need them to hold pieces together, and also deal with small parts such as SOD123 diodes.
-- Desoldering Pump: Can be handy in case of accidents.
-- Solder flux: Optional, solder tins usually have tin inside nowadays, however it may be handy to have one.
-- Solder Station silicon: Optional, to make sure not to damage the surface you are working on.
+The JST sockets to connect the batteries ended up being a giant PITA.
+I ended up not using them.
+Instead, I soldered the battery wire to the shield such that the JST plug to connect to the battery itself sits inside of the case and then then wires can be routed as needed.
+I'm not sure what would be cleaner/better, but this worked for now.

+##### Nice!Nano Direction
+Make sure you pay attention to which side of the Nice!Nano you are soldering the headers onto.
+That cost me a good penny by soldering up both sides of one board before I realized that I had messed up.

+##### On/Off Switch
+Also, the on/off switches I ordered are vertical from the shield they mount to.
+I wish I had sourced some that would sit on the shield so that the switch stuff off to the side.
+That would make it easier to operate the switches.

+##### Switch Soldering
+Soldering the switches directly to the boards was not terribly difficult, but some of them did require an extra set of hands to help bend the board into the place while I tacked the switches on.
+Thankfully, thus far it would seem that all of our solder connections are solid.

 ## Step 2: Assembly
 Most of the steps are similar to building a Charybdis Nano.
 I will try to explain what I have done differently.